 Session 2: "Getting Grounded"

 In this session, the focus is on the feet and lower legs.
 The goal is to establish a stable foundation by addressing issues like high or low arches, ankle restrictions, and imbalances in the legs which will provide greater support for the upper body.
+Clients who complain of challenges like chronic neck pain often experience great relief in this session as working in the lower body helps a client orient to the ground helping the rest of the body relax and feel deeply supported.

 Session 3: "Side Body"

 The third session typically involves a side view for an understanding of how the head, shoulder girdle, and hips are positionally related to one another) or stacked on top of one another) when standing under the influence of gravity.
 Then, the body is addressed within the context of this new vision as you move into the next set of sessions.
 This session tends to be quite impactful as it addresses multiple joints from head to toe as well as addressing the deeper components of the back.
+Clients often report feeling they've grown a few inches.
+Through actual measurement, clients have grown up to an inch in this session.

 Sessions 4-7: Referred to as "core" sessions and examine terrain found between the bottom of the pelvis and top of the head.
 The idea of core also includes the deep tissue of the legs for its role in support.